mavlink/MAVSDK-docs/en/cpp/guide/dev_logging.md

 Basic logging is defined in source for both incoming (handled/ignored) and sent MAVLink messages.

-This functionality is disabled by default, and available only in debug builds.
+This functionality is disabled by default, and available only in debug build when built from source.
 To enable the logs, set `#define MESSAGE_DEBUGGING 1` in [src/core/system.cpp](https://github.com/mavlink/MAVSDK/blob/{{ book.github_branch }}/src/core/system.cpp)

 <!-- Added: https://github.com/mavlink/MAVSDK/pull/194 -->